Decodo/n8n-nodes-decodo/README.md

 ## Operations

-The node supports the following functionality:

-- Scrape the contents of a target URL (inferred from the AI agent).
+The node supports scraping the contents of a target URL using Decodo's Scraper API, which automcatically circumvents blocks and bot protection.
-- `todo`: Scrape Google Search and Amazon Search data.
-- `todo`: allow picking a geolocation to circumvent geo-blocks.

 ## Credentials

 The node required a Decodo Scraper API Web Advanced subscription.
 Free trials available in [dashboard](https://dashboard.decodo.com/).

-Once you have a unsername and password:
+Once you have a scraping account username and password:

 1. Open the credentials window on n8: